-This proposed section of the DCR Blue Heron Trail would run from Lyons Field on Commonwealth Avenue to Concord Street, passing through Riverside Park and the Leo J. Martin Golf Course.
+This “in progress” section of the DCR Blue Heron Trail would run from Lyons Field on Commonwealth Avenue to Concord Street, passing through Riverside Park and the Leo J. Martin Golf Course.
 Several informal trails already exist along this route.
 Connections to the trail systems in Weston and Waltham are also being studied.

 The Riverside Greenway Working Group is pulling together Newton residents, state agencies, and non-profit groups to develop this trail system.
-A newsletter article described the progress as of the fall of 2017.

 Longest Walk: 1.2 miles